LarenDorr/crx-reload-webpack-plugin/README.md

     content: ['work/testExtension/src/options.js']
   }
   ```
-  When `paths.background` inclued files change, the background html tab reload, other field same.
+  When `paths.options` inclued files change, the options html tab reload, other field same.
   Its value is a string array, can include file or folder.

-  The paths default value is:
+  Is's **default value** is:
   ```js
   const context = webpackConfig.context // such as /work/testExtension/src
   paths: {